-No. Capital Receipt Revenue Receipt · · · · · 1 It has short-term effect.
-The benefit is It has long-term effect.
-The benefit is enjoyed within one accounting enjoyed for many years in future. period.
-2 It occurs repeatedly.
-It is recurring It does not occur again and again.
-It is and Regular in nature. nonrecurring and irregular in nature.
-3 It is shown in profit and loss account It is shown in the Balance Sheet on the on the credit side. liability side.
-4 It does not produce capital receipt.
-Capital receipt, when invested, produces revenue receipt e.g. when capital is invested by the owner, business gets revenue receipt (i.e. sale proceeds of goods etc.).
-5 This does not increase or decrease The capital receipt decreases the value of the value of asset or liability. asset or increases the value of liability Sometimes, expenses of capital nature e.g. sale of a fixed asset, loan from bank are to be incurred for revenue receipt, etc. 6 e.g. purchase of shares of a company is Sometimes expenses of revenue nature are capital expenditure but dividend to be incurred for such receipt e.g. on received on shares is a revenue receipt. obtaining loan (a capital receipt) interest is paid until its repayment.
+No. Capital Receipt 1.00 Revenue Receipt Cupius noup 1 It has short-term effect.
+The benefit is enjoyed within one accounting period.
+It has long-term effect.
+The benefit is enjoyed for many years in future.
+It occurs repeatedly.
+It is recurring an d 2 Regular in nature.
+It does not occur again and again.
+It is It is shown in profit and loss account o n nonrecurring and irregular in nature.
+3 the credit side.
+It is shown in the Balance Sheet on the It does not produce capital receipt. liability side.
+4 Capital receipt, when invested, produces revenue receipt e.g. when capital is invested by the owner, business gets revenue receipt (i.e. sale proceeds of goods etc.).
+This does not increase or decrease the The capital receipt decreases the value of 5 value of asset or liability. asset or increases the value of liability e.g. 5 Sometimes, expenses of capital nature a e sale of a fixed asset, loan from bank etc. to be incurred for revenue receipt, e.
+Sometimes expenses of revenue nature are to purchase of shares of a company is capita l be incurred for such receipt e.g. on obtaining 6 expenditure but dividend received n 1 ( shares is a revenue receipt. repayment.

-Distinction between Capital Receipt and Revenue Receipt: Distinction between Cupital Accept and Actenue Accepti
+Distinction between Capital Receipt and Revenue Receipt: